liuhaodong9/liuhaodong9.github.io/_pages/about.md

 Additionally, I have developed a coal molecular model construction software for faculty and students, which is available on the intranet of the School of Chemical Engineering at North China University of Science and Technology.

+My research centers on AI-driven inverse molecular design and molecular-level modeling of organic amorphous macromolecules, with an emphasis on reactive evolution and structure–property relationships.
+I combine molecular dynamics and quantum chemistry calculations with deep learning and large language model (LLM) algorithms, and I build agentic AI workflows (RAG + knowledge graphs) to automate molecular generation, analysis, and digital-twin visualization.

 I am always open to exciting research collaborations and innovative projects.
 Please feel free to reach out for potential cooperation opportunities!